 Milarepa Retreat Center

-Since the H.H. the Drikung Kyabgon Chetsang has linked the place of the Milarepa Retreat Center with the blessed place of the holy Mount Kailash in Tibet and because great importance will be attached here to the meditation practice of Mahamudra, Garchen Rinpoche blessed it with the Tibetan name Drikung Kagyu Gangri Chagchen Dargye Ling - "Kailash, the Place where Mahamudra will Flourish."
+Since the H.H.
+Drikung Kyabgon Chetsang has linked the place of the Milarepa Retreat Center with the blessed place of the Holy Mount Kailash in Tibet and because great importance will be attached here to the meditation practice of Mahamudra, Garchen Rinpoche blessed it with the Tibetan name Drikung Kagyu Gangri Chagchen Dargye Ling - "Kailash, the Place where Mahamudra will Flourish."